metacrank/cognition/README.md

 install `doxygen` as an optional dependency.
 If you are on a BSD or MacOS, you must use `gmake`.

+# Documentation
+Builtin function definitions and the C API in general are documented [here](https://stemdoc.nullring.xyz).

 # Quickstart
 Because this is a stack based language, all operations are done in reverse polish.
 For example, to add two numbers together:
 ```